-- .4 Signage, including lettering must be erected or applied in such a manner as to reflect the Heritage Design Guidelines and the Heritage Management Plan if located in the historic townsite.
-(Bylaw 2021-15 passed on August 3, 2022) - .5 Prior to erection or installation all fixed, free-standing, or projecting types of signs shall be approved by the development officer.
-(Bylaw 2021-15 passed on August 3, 2022) - No sign shall be erected that, in the opinion of Council, interferes with traffic or the visibility of a traffic control device. - .7 No free-standing sign may exceed the maximum permissible height for an accessory structure in the zone in which the sign is located. - .8 An advertising sign may only be erected on the site where the service advertised is performed, or where the product advertised is made, sold, or serviced. - .9 Notwithstanding the above, campaign signs do not require development officer approval, provided they are only placed after an election has been called and are taken down within seven days after the election has ended.
+- .4 Signage lettering must reflect heritage design guidelines if it is located in the historic townsite. - .5 Prior to erection all fixed, free-standing, or projecting types of signs shall be approved by the development officer. - .6 No sign shall be erected that, in the opinion of Council, interferes with traffic or the visibility of a traffic control device. - .7 No free-standing sign may exceed the maximum permissible height for an accessory structure in the zone in which the sign is located. - .8 An advertising sign may only be erected on the site where the service advertised is performed, or where the product advertised is made, sold, or serviced. - .9 Notwithstanding the above, campaign signs do not require development officer approval, provided they are only placed after an election has been called and are taken down within seven days after the election has ended.